Through strategic partnerships we will improve the well-being of students, schools, and communities worldwide.

 Fairfax County Public Schools (FCPS) is located in the Commonwealth of Virginia and ranks as the 10th largest school system in the United States.
 FCPS serves a diverse student population of more than 188,000 students and has a graduation rate of 91.5%.

-Montgomery County Public Schools (MCPS) is the 14th largest public-school system in the United States and the largest school district in the state of Maryland.
-MCPS serves over 161,936 students at its 205 schools and has a graduation rate of 88.4%.
+Montgomery County Public Schools (MCPS) is the 14th largest public school system in the United States and the largest school district in the state of Maryland.
+MCPS serves 160,564 students at its 209 schools and has a graduation rate of 89.3%.

 The first Our Minds Matter club was launched in MCPS in the fall of 2019.
-Our Minds Matter is continuing to expand into MCPS with fourteen active clubs as of February 2021.
 The expansion of the Our Minds Matter program into MCPS is solely funded by the Devon C. Rubenstein Foundation.

 The Devon C. Rubenstein Foundation (DCRF) is an organization founded to prevent suicide among teens by way of creating a culture of awareness and understanding of mental health.
 DCRF has solely funded the expansion of Our Minds Matter student-led clubs to high schools in the Montgomery County Public School system, which was featured on NBC4 Harris’ Heroes in early 2020.